 EVALUATE.
-When conception does not occur after one year of unprotected intercourse, after six months in women over the age of 35, or if there are other identified issues causing infertility, a medical evaluation for both the male and female partner is recommended at LIV.
+Female fertility testing is completed when conception does not occur after one year of unprotected intercourse or after six months in women over the age of 35, or if there are other identified issues causing infertility, a medical evaluation for both the male and female partner is recommended at LIV.

-Female infertility testing is performed to confirm you have been ovulating, to predict when you will be ovulating next, to evaluate ovarian function or reserve, to test whether or not you did ovulate in the current cycle, and to measure how receptive your uterus is to pregnancy during the second half of your cycle.
+Female fertility testing is a test carried out on women to determine whether ovulation is taking place, to predict the next ovulation, to evaluate ovarian function or reserve, to test whether or not ovulation took place in the current cycle, and to measure how receptive a uterus is to pregnancy during the second half of the cycle.

-Your LIV Fertility doctor will review the following topics:
+During your fertility consultation, a LIV fertility specialist will review the following topics:

 - Menstrual history